cb-technologists/blog/content/posts/cicd_ha.md

 ![Jenkins HA](/img/cicd-ha/CICD_HA_Archs.png)

 In a traditional deployment - like the diagram on the left - with Jenkins masters (orchestrators) and Jenkins agents (executors), we should at least work on an *Active-Passive* replication on masters to recover on time to provide a resilient platform with HA capabilities.
 But, if we also decouple the masters with smaller ones and deploy them natively in Kubernetes - diagram on the right -, the experience can be much more resilient without any replication method.
-A small master, that is running in a pod, can automatically be recovered by Kubernetes if it fails, restarting its service in a couple of minutes in the worse case.
+A small master that is running in a pod can automatically be recovered by Kubernetes if it fails, restarting its service in a couple of minutes in the worse case.
 The pipeline could still be running by the way.
 Also, the rest of the masters are not impacted and agents are just ephemeral, only running and restarted when needed.
 So, service loss is not perceived.

 In a *Jenkins enterprise experience* this is a must, and that is why for example, [CloudBees Core](https://docs.cloudbees.com/docs/cloudbees-core/latest/) (usually known as *Jenkins Enterprise*) provides out of the box these capabilities with master management features and Kubernetes scalability.